noaione/yuusha-shoukan-ln/sources/v04/chapter1.md

 [Huh?
 Hey, you!
 Wait right there, Alice!]

-That b\*stard, she pickpocketed me undetected.
+That bastard, she pickpocketed me undetected.
 This is just a wasteful use of her abilities.
 Hearing my words though, Alice just gave me a teasing smile, before scampering towards a food stall.
 The fact that she’s moving at a speed that I can see means that she’s properly holding herself back.

 [I’m not an idiot who waits just because she gets told to~~]